rschristopher/ischristtrue.com/src/ancient-views/justification.md

 In truth, you cannot have Luther's ***sola fide*** with ***sola scriptura***.
 One of the *solas* must give, they both cannot be true.
 One or both must be false.
-Modern protestants, when pressed, tend to express not a strict *sola fide* but instead a more nuanced *sola gratia, sola fide* view.
+Modern protestants, when pressed, do not hold Luther's strict *sola fide* but instead a more nuanced *sola gratia, sola fide* view.

 Importantly, this was never a point of contention until the reformation.
 The reaction to the abuses of Rome elevated a faulty understanding of St. Paul and created a contradiction where none existed previously.

 More than anything, we can see the work of the adversary where otherwise God-fearing Christians experience discord where there is clearly none.

 While there are complex theological positions that are difficult to express rationally, justification is not a difficult topic.
+It is legalistic and quite simple.
 Both Sts.
 James and Paul are correct.
 They're both referring to the same concept.
 They're referring to the faith of Christ, that is, the perfect faith that Christ possessed.
-And James, rather than disagreeing with Paul, is merely providing a more nuanced understanding of justification and salvation.
+And James, rather than disagreeing with Paul, is merely providing a more nuanced understanding of legalistic justification as it applies more broadly to salvation.

 !!! quote "James 2:19-26"